 - Click on the syntactic mapping in the Syntactic Mappings page.
 If you created a new syntactic mapping and selected to manually configure it in the UI, then you will automatically be brought to this page for your new syntactic mapping.
 The Edit Syntactic Mapping page appears.

-- All of the target tables for the syntactic mapping along with their fields appear in the Target Field column.
+- All target tables for the syntactic mapping and their fields appear in the Target Field column.
 A red asterisk indicates that the target field is required.

 - You can edit the transformations each target field by clicking the pencil icon in the Transformations column.
 More on this in the Syntactic Mapping Transformations topic.

 - At any time, you can click the Save button to save your work.
 Syntactic Mappings can be updated as you work through the different source to target field mappings and transformations.
-Once you run a Data Harmonization Code Object that references a Syntactic Mapping, it can no longer be edited (in order to ensure reproducibility), and you can create a new version of the Syntactic Mapping to continue editing it.
+Once you run a Rhino Data Harmonization (RhinoDHE) Code Object that references a Syntactic Mapping, it can no longer be edited (to ensure reproducibility), and you can create a new version of the Syntactic Mapping to continue editing it.

 Next Steps